 Road stabilisation involves the use of specialised equipment that operate to the specified depth plus construction tolerances.
 The powerful equipment can damage services and therefore, the council engineer should identify if any services that have to be lowered before work commences.
 The un-expected service that is higher than estimated in the initial inspection should be immediately repaired to not cause significant delay in the mixing or compaction of the stabilised pavement.

-Reclaimers and stabilisers are manufactured with the mixing box located centrally or at the rear.
-These purpose built machines, such as shown in Figures 1 to 3 incorporated special rotors aimed at mixing the material within the mixing hood.
+Reclaimers and stabilisers are manufactured with the mixing chamber located centrally or at the rear.
+These purpose built machines, such as shown in Figures 1 to 3 incorporated special rotors not only designed for pulverisation, but homogenous mixing of the material within the mixing chamber.
 The use of agricultural equipment, profilers, rotary hoes and graders are not substitutes for insitu stabilising as they tend to have very poor mixing properties that result in cracking of the pavement.